dotnet-presentations/blazor-workshop/notes/speaker-notes.md

 *demos-after: tri-state checkbox OR slider component*

+ - How would you create a brand-new input component that integrates with validation?
+   - Look at InputBase.cs in project repo
+   - Explain you can inherit from this.
+Your responsiblity is to provide the rendered markup, and how to format/parse the value you've been given as a string.
+     For example, for some underlying HTML5 inputs, the browser deals with culture variant values, and for others culture invariant ones, so you have to control this exchange of data with the browser
+ - Example: InputSlider
+   - CurrentValueAsString represents the value being given to the browser or being received from it.
+This is usually what you use with `@bind` with the HTML.
+   - CssClass is computed by the framework and combines the user's supplied class along with standard validation status classes
+   - AdditionalAttributes should be used with `@attributes` on the output if it makes sense to add aribtrary user-supplied attributes to a particular element.
+     Explain "last wins" rule.

 ## 06 Add Authentication

 - All security enforcement is on server.
 So what's the point of doing anything with auth in the client?